mmelotti/CReAMA_Component_Framework/README.md

 Developers of mobile collaborative  systems  deal  with  many technical  issues, in  addition  to  the  usual  difficulties  for collaborative  systems  development.
 In the paper also developed,  we  evaluate CReAMA, a  reference  architecture  defined  to  guide  the development of component-based mobile collaborative systems, by means of its use in the development of two mobile clients of a collaborative application.

 The basic idea was to assemble a system, or in another level, confgure it, in a component based structure.
+With less effort in programming the system, we can focus on build (or assemble) the collaborative system.

 **CReAMA_Component_Framework - Mobile Collaborative Project**